bGZo/hentai/docs/faq.md

 [//]: # ()
 [//]: # (The GitHub Action was set on 5:00am UTC+8:00.
 So if you reach website on)

-## Q: Which source this site reach?
+## Q: Which sources this site reached?

-As [changelog](changelog.md#20230613-release-prototype-with-jekyll-) saied, basically included:
+As [changelog](changelog.md#_2023-06-13-release-prototype-with-jekyll) saied, basically included:

 1. https://www.dlsite.com
 2. https://www.4gamers.com.tw